Ruff9/Documentation/README.md

 Opiniated collection of cultural material in the programming field.

-I started this to help beginners get a better understanding of their new profession.
-But the more I progress on the self-training path of a software developper, the more I value deep thoughts and experience shared by the elders.
+I started this to help beginners get a better understanding of their new profession, but I find it more and more useful.

 ## Starting